Brussels sprouts, which offer a fine source of protein, iron, and potassium, are surging in popularity.

-Yes, food, like clothes and music, goes thrugh phases.
-Nevertheless, it's no surprise Brussel sprouts have been gaining in popularity lately.
+Yes, food, like clothes and music, trends.
+And it’s certainly no surprise Brussels sprouts have been gaining in popularity lately.

-If you're a fighter watching your weight, why not trade that side order of French fries for a bowl of healthy, delicious bowl of Brussels sprouts?
+If you’re watching your weight, why not trade that side order of French fries for a bowl of a healthy, delicious bowl of Brussels sprouts?